 Careful Nursing's contribution to nursing knowledge development

 Following Dubin (1978), Moore (2011) defines a theoretical framework as 'a group of statements composed of concepts related in some way to form an overall view of a phenomenon', in our case, Careful Nursing.
-Moore (2011) observes that theoretical frameworks provide two types of explanations about phenomena (observable facts and events) in the world; one type is descriptive, for example, defining, describing and understanding relationships among Careful Nursing principles, dimensions and concepts (variables), and one type is prescriptive, for example, proposing outcomes of implementation of philosophical principles and practice dimensions and concepts.
+Moore (2011) observes that theoretical frameworks provide two types of explanations about phenomena (observable facts and events) in the world.
+One type of explanation is descriptive, for example, defining, describing and understanding relationships among Careful Nursing principles, dimensions and concepts (variables).
+The other type of explanation is prescriptive, for example, proposing outcomes of implementation of philosophical principles and practice dimensions and concepts.

 It is anticipated that over time Careful Nursing will contribute significantly to development of knowledge about the nature of nursing and to the development of middle-range nursing theories.

 Bruce A, Rietze L & Lim, A (2014) Understanding philosophy in a nurse's world: What, where and why?
 Nursing and Health, 2, 65-71. http://www.hrpub.org/download/20140701/NH2-16802412.pdf